billgraziano/xelogstash/README.md

 * `xe_file_offset`: file offset where we found this event
 * `xe_category`: defaults to the event name but groups similar events together.
 For example, all SQL events are in `tsql`, all HADR events are in `hadr`, `deadlock`, etc.
 * `server_instance_name`: This is normally provided by the extended event.
 However system_health and AlwaysOn_health don't capture this.
 If the field isn't provided, I populate it from `@@SERVERNAME` of the source server.
 * `login_failed`: This field is populated when a login fails.
-The easiest way to monitor failed logins in Kibana is filter for the existance of the `login_failed` field.
+The easiest way to monitor failed logins in Kibana is filter for the existence of the `login_failed` field.
 Login errors are reported two ways and this tries to captures both.
 That means you will typically see two errors in Kibana for each failed attempt.
   * For `errorlog_written`, if the errorlog written process is `logon` it populates this field with the error message.
 That has the IP address of the client.
-It also means that if you're capturing succesful logins in the error log, this will be wrong.
-Successful logins should be caputred by extended events.
+It also means that if you're capturing successful logins in the error log, this will be wrong.
+Successful logins should be captured by extended events.
   * For `error_reported`, if the error number is one whose text has "login failed", then we populate the field with the error message.